khanlab/prepdwi/docs/index.rst

 Prepdwi Documentation
 =====================

-Prepdwi is a BIDS App developed by the Khan Lab to pre-process diffusion-weighted MRI data and perform simple tractography.
+Prepdwi is a BIDS App developed by the Khan Lab to pre-process diffusion-weighted MRI data, and optionally also perform simple probabalistic tractography.
 Steps to generate a pre-processed DWI image include de-noising,  unringing, EPI distortion correction (top-up, and if necessary non-linear image registration), eddy correction, gradient correction (requires coefficient file), and rigid registration to T1w.
-The app also generates FSL FDT dtifit maps, DKE kurtosis maps (for multi-shell DWI only), and FSL BEDPOST pre-processing (CPU parallelization over slices).
+The app also generates FSL FDT dtifit maps, DKE kurtosis maps (for multi-shell DWI only), and FSL BEDPOST pre-processing.

 .. toctree::
    :maxdepth: 2